qaisarrnawaz/value-investor-app/README.md

 **Technology Stack:**
 - React 18 with TypeScript for type-safe component development
-- Vite as the build tool and development server for fast HMR (Hot Module Replacement)
+- Vite as the build tool and development server for fast HMR
 - Wouter for lightweight client-side routing
 - TanStack Query (React Query) for server state management and data fetching
 - Recharts for financial data visualization (charts and graphs)